evgeniy-kachan/youtube-shorts-generator/DOCKER_SETUP.md

   ```

 - **Stop and remove volumes (clears all data):**
-  Use this command if you want to start fresh, including deleting the Ollama models and model caches.
+  Use this command if you want to start fresh, removing cached Whisper/Silero models.

   ```bash
   docker-compose down -v